Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation and Problems with Solutions

 Underwatering will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.

-Alocasia Black Velvet does not like soggy soil as it is prone to fungal infestations like root-rot.
+Alocasia Black Velvet does not like soggy soil as it is prone to fungal infestations like root-rot and leaf spot disease.
+Therefore, confirm that the pot has a drainage hole and that the soil drains easily to prevent it from getting soggy.

 Light Requirements

-Alocasia reginula grows best in medium to bright, indirect light.
+Alocasia reginula grows best in medium to bright indirect light (filtered light).
 Keep it away from direct sunlight as it can cause the leaves to be faded (bleached) and die.

-Too little light for Alocasia Black Velvet will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.
+Too little light will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.
+You may grow Little Queen under grow lights where the natural lighting is not sufficient.
+Check out these full spectrum grow lights on Amazon.

 Rotate the pot regularly to ensure that Little Queen receives light on all sides for even growth to prevent lop-sided growth.